Does perennial forage diversity influence microbially-mediated weed seed mortality in the soil seedbank?

 By the summer of 2024, we completed all field measurements, including soil abiotic factors and the final seed bag retrieval.
 In Fall 2024, we concluded seed viability testing from the Spring 2024 seed bag retrieval and we extracted DNA from the Spring 2024 seeds and soil samples.
 In November 2024, we submitted all 16s and ITS PCR products from seed and soil samples for amplicon sequencing on a Next Seq2000 at the Huck Institute's Genomics Core Facility at Penn State.
 Currently, we are analyzing microbiome sequencing data and processing soil N samples.
 We also have preliminary results for analyses of weed seed mortality, some soil abiotic factors (temperature and moisture) and biomass.

 In 2021, the perennial forage diversity gradient was established by the Lowry Weed Ecology Lab.
 Through a small seed grant from the Weed Science Society of America (WSSA Innovation Grant), we obtained funding for microbial sequencing of the weed seed microbiome for only a single timepoint.
-Additional funds from NE SARE will be used to analyze the seed and soil microbiomes and soil abiotic factors at additional timepoints over the study duration (2.5 years) which will improve our understanding of how crop species and soil abiotic factors influence the soil microbial communities and colonization of weed seeds over time.
+Additional funds from NE SARE were used to analyze the seed and soil microbiomes and soil abiotic factors at additional timepoints over the study duration (2.5 years) which improved our understanding of how crop species and soil abiotic factors influence the soil microbial communities and colonization of weed seeds over time.

 Experimental Design and Study Site